NkVaishnav/Vaishnav_Physical_design/README.md

 ![image](https://github.com/NkVaishnav/Vaishnav_Physical_design/assets/142480622/9c87e50e-8637-4e34-88cd-03bd0e141409)

-There are 32 other similar latches (33 in total) as shown in the above report obtained by using *report_clock_gating* above reg in the above image is the registers which are clocked
+There are 32 other similar latches (33 in total) as shown in the above report obtained by using *report_clock_gating* Reg in the above image is the registers which are gated elements

 </details>